Ambition42/PACEM-Project/README.md

 ## Language
 The name "PACEM" comes from the french acronym Plateau d'Ambiance Contrôlant l'Eclairage et la Musique.
 For now, the PACEM can only understand descriptions in french.
-Our team is currently working on an improved version to allow users to choose the language.
+Our team is currently working on an improved version to allow users to choose the language they want.